DarkGhostHunter/Transbanker/README.md

 **Transbank API connector for Laravel**

-This package connects [Transbank API](https://github.com/DarkGhostHunter/TransbankApi/), a chilean payment gateway, to your Laravel Application.
+This package connects the [Transbank API](https://github.com/DarkGhostHunter/TransbankApi/) package, which allows you to use Transbank payment gateway, to your Laravel Application.

+## Requirements

+* PHP >= 7.1.3
+* Laravel 5.8

+> Check older releases for older Laravel versions.

 ## Installation